 In other words, the methods supporting sending messages embody primitives of Dart that are not accessible to ordinary code, much like the methods that spawn isolates.

 16.18 Property Extraction

-Property extraction allows for a member of an object to be concisely extracted from the object.
+Property extraction allows for a member or constructor to be accessed as a property rather than a function.
 A property extraction can be either: